meshr-net/meshr_win32/readme.txt

 Before first use

-   Meshr generates default config after installation to create new meshr node (in "%meshr%/default.bat")
+   Meshr generates default config after installation to create new meshr node (in %meshr%/default.bat)
-    1. Meshr tries to determine your current geo-location to add your computer to meshr community.
+    1. Meshr tries to determine your current geo-location to fill basic settings for you (it is here 127.0.0.1:8084/luci/admin/freifunk/basics/ ).
     2. You get IP-address in 10.177.0.0/16 range from meshr.net while installation.
 IP is generated automatically in 10.177.128.1-10.177.253.255 range if there is no Internet access.